 The Department of Anesthesiology offers a non-accredited, one year fellowship in regional anesthesia, under the direction of Ashley M. Shilling, M.D., Co-Director of the Regional Anesthesia Division in the Department.
 One position per year is available.

-The regional fellow holds an appointment as Instructor in the Department of Anesthesiology.
+The regional fellow holds an appointment as Instructor in the Department of Anesthesiology and works one day per week as an OR generalist.
 In order to apply for this position, see Faculty employment on our Employment page.

 Medical Simulation Research and Education

 The Department of Anesthesiology offers a one year Fellowship in Simulation Education and Research at our 22,000 sq. ft state-of-the-art Clinical Performance Education Center.
-The fellow will be directly supervised by Dr. Keith Littlewood, Assistant Dean, Clinical Skills Education, Co-Director, Medical Simulation Center, Vice-Chair for Education, Department of Anesthesiology.
+The fellow is directly supervised by Dr. Keith Littlewood, Assistant Dean, Clinical Skills Education, Co-Director, Medical Simulation Center, Vice-Chair for Education, Department of Anesthesiology.
+The Education fellow holds an appointment as Instructor in the Department of Anesthesiology, with the assignment of one day per week as a generalist in the OR.